bibleexchange/courses/church-history-related/sw/questions/ch-sq-all-en.md

 # Church History Study Questions 7: Postmodern Church

-## What does the word LAODICEA mean?

-1. Mixture of doctrine
-2. Backsliding
-3. Compromise with sin
-4. **Rule by the people**

-## Why did Jesus say He would spew the Laodicean church out of His mouth?

-1. **Lukewarmness**
-2. Drunkenness
-3. Rebellion
-4. Repentance

-## In what verse in Revelations, did Jesus describe this church period as wretched, miserable, poor, blind, and naked?

-1. **3:17**
-2. 3:22
-3. 4:9
-4. 3:12

-## What do New Evangelicals emphasize?

-1. Inerrancy of scripture
-2. Witnessing to sinners
-3. **Compromise**
-4. Fresh anointing

 ## Fill in the blank.
 The charismatic movement came out of the **Catholic** **Church**.

 ## Fill in the blank.
 The **gospel** **of** **prosperity** has replaced the Gospel of Jesus Christ in many of our modern churches.